xWinuX/edwinbaumann.com/content/projects/rea/_locales/en.md

 #### Prozedural Generation

 Procedural generation was a smaller aspect of the project, but I learned extensively from it.
-Using the[FastNoise2](https://github.com/Auburn/FastNoise2) library, I generated noise maps that were essential in creating terrain, caves, and other elements like ores and water.
+Using the [FastNoise2](https://github.com/Auburn/FastNoise2) library, I generated noise maps that were essential in creating terrain, caves, and other elements like ores and water.
 I also developed a recursive approach for generating trees.

 ### Things that could be better